Advisor: Matt Auger

 Advisor: Marisa Sousa

 School on Wheels provides educational support services for students who are experiencing homelessness.
 Students at Oliver Ames coordinate school supply collections and fundraisers to assist the mission of Massachusetts School on Wheels.
 School on Wheels meets on an as needed basis.
-We do not have a set day but we do post our meetings through the daily announcements.
+We do not have a set day but we do post our meetings through the daily announcements as well as our google classroom page.

 Show Choir Pit Band